Man arrested in Los Angeles-area Catholic bishop’s slaying had worked for the cleric

 A SWAT team arrested Carlos Medina, the husband of O’Connell’s housekeeper, at their home in Torrance, about 35 miles southwest of Hacienda Heights, Luna said.

-The sheriff said detectives first linked Medina to the crime after finding surveillance video that showed his SUV in the driveway of O’Connell’s home at the time of the killing.
+The sheriff said detectives linked Medina to the crime after finding surveillance video that showed his sport-utility vehicle in the driveway of O’Connell’s home at the time of the killing.

-A caller told authorities that Medina, 65, was acting irrationally and had made comments about O’Connell “owing him money,” Luna said, adding that a motive in the killing remains under investigation.
+A caller told authorities Medina, 65, was acting irrationally and had made comments about O’Connell “owing him money,” according to Luna, who said that a motive in the killing remains under investigation.

 He said detectives found no evidence of forced entry at the archdiocese-owned home and that Medina’s wife was cooperating with detectives.
 Detectives recovered weapons at Medina’s home and ballistic tests are pending, Luna said.